-The numbers are based on the 2019 adjusted gross income, but if you haven’t filed your 2019 income tax return, it will be based on the 2018 adjusted gross income.
+The numbers are based on the 2019 adjusted gross income.
+If you haven’t filed your 2019 income tax return, it will be based on the 2018 adjusted gross income.

-The check will come in the form of direct deposit (as long as the IRS has your bank information) and you can expect it around April 16, 2020.
+The check will come in the form of direct deposit (as long as the IRS has your bank information).
+You can expect it around April 16, 2020.
 If the IRS does not have your bank information, the Treasury Department said they are working on “a web-based portal for individuals to provide their banking information” according to a press release.

-If the IRS does not have your information for a direct deposit, your check will be sent via mail to the address listed on your most recent tax return, but it could potentially take months.
+If the IRS doesn’t have your direct deposit information, your check will be sent via mail to the address listed on your most recent tax return.
+However, it could potentially take months.